WeblateOrg/weblate/docs/admin/management.rst

 .. versionadded:: 2.4

-You can use this to changes site name from command line with ``--set-name`` parameter.
-The ``--get-name`` prints currently configured site name.
+You can use this to change or display site name from command line without using admin interface.

+.. django-admin-option:: --set-name NAME

+    Sets name for the site.

+.. django-admin-option:: --get-name

+    Prints currently configured site name.

 .. seealso::